Edgar Allen Poe was a famous author.

 - An originator or creator, as of a theory or plan.

 - Author God.

-- Usage Problem To assume responsibility for the content of (a published text).
+- Usage Problem To write or be the author of (a published text).

 - To write or construct (an electronic document or system): authored the company's website.